camillewalters/LetsSail/README.md

 # LetsSail

-LetsSail is React and Unity-based to teach people how to sail.
+LetsSail is React and Unity-based game to teach people how to sail.
 This project was developed with credits to the following assets:

 - [J-80 Sailboat](https://sketchfab.com/3d-models/j-80-sailboat-681513987f464be48add6cb69580f9c5), a 3D sailboat model